 If you have pet, motor, mobile, contents, buildings or private medical insurance, then there’s a good chance you’ll see an increase on these premiums.

 The rate of the standard IPT is the same for all policyholders, as it’s a percentage of their premium.
-However, the 10% rate works out significantly higher, in monetary terms, for people that are already paying higher prices.
-This means young drivers will be hit the hardest.
+However, the 12% rate works out significantly higher, in monetary terms, for people that are already paying higher prices.
+This means young drivers are hit the hardest.

 How does the UK compare in IPT rates?

 If you’re caught behind the wheel of a car that you’re not insured to drive, the police can give you a fixed penalty of £300 and six penalty points.
-And, if the case goes to court, you may also get an unlimited fine and be disqualified from driving.
+And, if the case goes to court, you may also be given an unlimited fine and be disqualified from driving.

 Plus, the police also have the power to seize and destroy the vehicle that’s being driven uninsured.

-So, although the 10% standard rate may get your back up a bit, there’s a much higher price to pay if you choose to drive uninsured.
+So, although the 12% standard rate may get your back up a bit, there’s a much higher price to pay for anyone who chooses to drive uninsured.